-ECAs, including developing pharmacokinetics studies that would permit extrapolation from oral data to predict risk from inhalation exposure.
-In response to EPA's request for proposals for ECAs, the Phthalic Anydride (PA) Panel submitted a proposal for alternative testing involving PK studies for PA on November 22, 1996.
-EPA responded to this proposal by letter on July 10, 1997, indicating that this approach could offer sufficient merit to proceed with ECA negotiations.
-Under this action, EPA will continue negotiations to develop an ECA for health effects testing sufficient to meet the data needs specified in the proposed HAPs Section 4 test rule, as amended.
+HAPs test rule, as amended, EPA invited the submission of proposals for developing needed HAPs data via ECAs, including developing pharmacokinetics studies that would permit extrapolation from oral data to predict risk from inhalation exposure.
+In response to EPA's request for proposals for ECAs, the Maleic Anhydride (MA) Panel submitted a proposal for alternative testing involving PK studies for MA on November 8, 1996.
+EPA responded to the Panel's proposal by letter on July 10, 1997, indicating that this approach could offer sufficient merit to proceed with ECA negotiations.
+Under this action, EPA will continue negotiations to develop an ECA for health effects testing sufficient to meet the data needs specified in the proposed HAPs section 4 Test Rule, as amended.

-Final Action - ECA- 09/00/06
+Action Date FR Cite Final: ECA and 12/00/06

-Small Entities Affected: Businesses Government Levels Affected: Federal

-Additional Information: SAN No. 3493.7;
+Small Entities Affected: Businesses Government Levels Affected: Federal Additional Information: SAN No.

-Agency Contact: Greg Schweer, Environmental Protection Agency, Office of Prevention, Pesticides and Toxic Substances, 7405M, Washington,
+Agency Contact: Greg Schweer, Environmental Protection Agency, Office of Prevention, Pesticides and Toxic Substances, 7405M, Washington, DC 20460